mohammad-fouladgar/laravel-otp/README.md

 ];
 ```

 > **Note:** You may also change the default repository and replace your own repository.
-But every repository must implement `Fouladgar\OTP\Contracts\NotifiableRepositoryInterface` interface
+But every repository must implement `Fouladgar\OTP\Contracts\NotifiableRepositoryInterface` interface.

 #### Model Preparation